Frick '95 Hears Surgeon General's Report on Smokingby Howard Hewitt • June 21, 2006 Share:

 On homepage: Frick consults with one of the organization's researchers on recent statistics showing the number of communities and states that have adopted non-smoking ordinances.

 Editor's Note: Frick was one of nine Wabash College graduates we recently visited in California.
-Full stories on the graduates will be published later this year in Wabash Magaziine and on the college website.
-Click here for a blog about the trip.
+Full stories on the graduates will be published later this year in Wabash Magazine and on the college website.